gmhaw/docker-plasticscm/README.md

 ### Custom certificate for the webadmin

-By default the webadmin uses the same certificate as the SSL port configuration for the PlasticSCM VCS service, as set in the webadmin console or `/conf/network.conf`.
+By default the webadmin uses the same certificate as the **first** SSL port configuration for the PlasticSCM VCS service, as set in the webadmin console or `/conf/network.conf`.
 This certificate is self-signed when auto-generated.
 This means all browsers will warn you to access the webadmin due to an unsecure certificate.

 Currently there is no way to specify a certificate just for the webadmin, but there is a workaround:

-Create a second SSL port configuration in the webadmin and place it at the top of the list.
+Create a second SSL port configuration in the webadmin and **place it at the top of the list**.
 Use an unexposed port (and maybe check 'Localhost only') and specify a different certificate.
-Here you can e.g. specifiy a certifcate signed by letsencrypt.
+Here you can specifiy a signed certifcate e.g. by letsencrypt.
 The certificates should be placed in `/opt/plasticscm5/server/`.
 The webadmin will use the certificate for this entry for it's HTTPS endpoint.

 ![](https://i.imgur.com/GFmJAPy.png)